wzh-miasanmia/jax_mobo/README.md

 - Single-objective Bayesian optimization:
     - with numpy
     - with JAX: do not have a proper minimize function
-- Multi-objective Bayesian optimization
+- Multi-objective Bayesian optimization:
     - with numpy
     - EHVI method: HV calculation using Dimension Sweep Algorithm
+    - multi-objective Bayesian optimization with convergence checking

 Plan to proceed:
-- multi-objective Bayesian optimization with convergence checking
-- combined with numerical simulation
+- combined with jax-fluid numerical simulation

 ## details